 To use Storybird one must have an account.
 Such can be created here.
 In order to be able to create classes and make common tasks for students, one must create a Teacher/Class Account.
 The teacher can very easily create students as users, so they can begin to write stories immediately.
 It is free to use Storybird, if you don't create more than 3 classes and 75 students.

-If you need help getting started using Storybird, it can be found here.
+If you need help getting started using Storybird, it can be found here (in Danish).